EndPointCorp/end-point-blog/2020/03/salesforce-integration-with-node.md

 author: Dylan Wooters
 title: Salesforce Integration with Node.js
 featured: true
-featured_blurb: Connecting to Salesforce using JSforce; advanced topics like working with lots of data and streaming with Socket.IO
+description: Connecting to Salesforce using JSforce; advanced topics like working with lots of data and streaming with Socket.IO
 background_url: /blog/2020/03/salesforce-integration-with-node/fulton-ceiling.jpg
 github_issue_number: 1612